mistydemeo/tigerbrew/share/doc/homebrew/Common-Issues.md

   - Now start `python` and try to `import` the module installed by the <problematic_formula>

 You can basically use any Python (2.x) for the bindings homebrew provides, but you can't mix.
-Homebrew formulae use a brewed Python if available or, if not so, they use whatever `python` is in your `PATH`.
+Tigerbrew formulae use a brewed Python if available or, if not so, they use whatever `python` is in your `PATH`.

 ### Python: `Fatal Python error: PyThreadState_Get: no current thread`